As most people are aware, if you’re thinking of starting a new business or already run one you can claim expenses on some of your costs.

 For example, if you have an office you only use for business which takes up 10 per cent of the square footage of you flat, you can claim 10 per cent of your rent as expenses.

 If you work in a room for half the time and use it as a normal room the other half of the time, you’d only be able to claim 5 per cent of the rent back.

 In regards to bills, they work in a similar way and need to be divided between those used when doing business and not.

-Another area to keep an eye out for is capital allowances.
-This includes things like machinery, gifts of equipment to charity and even fixtures.
+Another area to keep an eye out for is capital allowances, broadly known as ‘plants and machinery’.
+This includes things like:

 Business expense trackers

 If you want to simplify your company expense process, there’s a number of software tools that could help make life easier for you and your employees.

 Compare providers now to find the perfect option for your business.